Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### executeTestedMethodOn

-Execute tested method on an object (stub can be passed).
+Execute The tested method on an object (a stub can be passed).
-First argument is an object, rest are supposed to be parameters passed to method.
+First argument is an object, the rest are supposed to be parameters passed to method.

 Example: